 Cons of using newspaper

-- Because it’s biodegradable, newspaper won’t work with inorganic mulches.
-Stick with organic mulch like wood chips or bark, which will decompose along with the newspaper.
+- Because it’s biodegradable, newspapers won’t work with inorganic mulches.
+Stick with organic mulch like fallen leaves or grass trimmings, which will decompose along with the newspaper.

 - Newspaper won’t last as long as cardboard, and you’ll have to replace it regularly.

 Where to use newspaper: Newspapers work well around flowers, trees, shrubs, and vegetable gardens, but they are usable anywhere you have a problem.

 Of all the alternative options we’ve compiled, burlap is the most similar to traditional landscape fabric.
 You install it essentially the same way, by laying it in sheets with holes or slits cut out for your plants and then using pins to hold it down.